Seneca-ICTOER/OPS345/docs/Labs/lab5.md

 - What was the most difficult part for you?
 - What was the easiest part for you?

-## Lab 9 Sign-Off (Show Instructor)
+## Lab 5 Sign-Off

-Show your professor the following:
+Take screenshots showing the following:

 - A successful connection to the database from your www instance.
 - Your blog post